 The Company sells its approved products through a limited number of distributors.
-Under ASC 606, revenue from product sales is recognized at the point in time when control is transferred to these distributors.
+Under Accounting Standards Codification, or ASC, 606, Revenue from Contracts with Customers, revenue from product sales is recognized at the point in time when control is transferred to these distributors.
 The Company also recognizes revenue from sales of certain products on a "named patient" basis, which are allowed in certain countries prior to the commercial approval of the product.
 Prior to recognizing revenue, the Company makes estimates of the transaction price, including any variable consideration that is subject to a constraint.
 Amounts of variable consideration are included in the transaction price to the extent that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur and when the uncertainty associated with the variable consideration is subsequently resolved.
 Product sales are recorded net of estimated government-mandated rebates and chargebacks, estimated product returns, and other deductions.